Sun Wukong and the Buddhist Saint Mulian

 Update: 01-09-23

-Shao (1997) explains that the term “Five Elements/Phases” (Wuxing, 五行) is used in JTTW and Buddho-Daoist doctrine to represent mortality.
-For example, Monkey complains to the judges of hell in chapter three that he is no longer subject to death since he has achieved the Daoist elixir, thereby breaking free of the five elements.
-His imprisonment beneath Five Elements Mountain and hellish diet are therefore clues that the Buddha is punishing Sun to a symbolic death and afterlife.
-[1] His subsequent release in chapter 14 can then be viewed as a symbolic reincarnation, which completes the cycle of death, karmic punishment, and rebirth.
+Chapter four of Shao (1997) explains that the term “Five Elements/Phases” (Wuxing, 五行) is used in JTTW and Buddho-Daoist doctrine to represent mortality.
+For example, Monkey complains to the judges of hell in chapter three that he’s no longer subject to death since he has achieved the Daoist elixir, thereby breaking free of the five elements.
+His imprisonment beneath Five Elements Mountain and hellish diet are, therefore, clues that the Buddha is punishing Sun to a symbolic death and afterlife.
+His subsequent release in chapter 14 can then be viewed as a symbolic reincarnation, which completes the cycle of death, karmic punishment, and rebirth.

 Note: